wasmerio/wai/WAI.md

 }
 ```

-The intention of `wit` is that it maps down to interface types, so the goal of
+The intention of `wai` is that it maps down to interface types, so the goal of
 name resolution is to effectively create the type section of a wasm module using
 interface types.
 The restrictions about self-referential types and such come
 from how types can be defined in the interface types section.
 Additionally